Video Parallel Scaling: Aggregating Diverse Frame Subsets for VideoLLMs: Method

 \subsection{Theoretical Analysis}

 Here, we analyze how \method~effectively scales under the lens of Chinchilla scaling law, following the presentation in~\cite{hoffmann2022training,chen2025parallel}.
 Through the analysis, we reveal how \method~is able to improve the performance of VideoLLMs, as well as deduce desirable strategies for frame sampling in each stream.
-Throughout the section, with a slight abuse of notation, we denote $x$ as the context, $y$ as the next token label, and assume $w_j = 1/J$ for simplicity.
+Throughout the section, for simplicity, we denote $x = [q_{1:L}, V]$ as the context, $y$ as the next token label, and assume $w_j = 1/J$ for simplicity.
 Under this notation, the true next token distribution reads $p(y|x)$.
-We further let $x_j$ denote the context induced by selecting a subset of frames shown to stream $j$ selected by $\Sc_{K_j}$.
+We further let $x_j = [q_{1:L}, V_j]$ denote the context induced by selecting a subset of frames shown to stream $j$ selected by $\Sc_{K_j}$.
 Further, denote $p_j(y|x_j)$ the prediction of stream $j$.
 The details of the treatment along with the proofs and derivations are deferred to Appendix~\ref{appendix:derivation}.

 We first review the simplified version of Chinchilla scaling law~\citep{hoffmann2022training}\footnote{The treatment follows \cite{chen2025parallel}, ignoring the training tokens spent.} of LLMs.
 Concretely, the cross-entropy (CE) loss $L$ of the model with $N$ parameters follows